 Gloria served on The Ebell Board for a total of 15 years as Treasurer, Recording Secretary, Theatre Chair, Scholarship Chair and First Vice President.
 There is no doubt that her greatest loves at The Ebell were our philanthropies, Scholarship and the Rest Cottage Association, which she served tirelessly.

-The carriage, by the way, was adorned with flowers arranged by famed float designer Raul Rodriquez, who lived not far away from the clubhouse in Windsor Square.
-At around the same time, Gloria successfully applied for the The Ebell Clubhouse and Theatre to be listed on the National Register of Historic Places.
+The carriage, by the way, was adorned with flowers arranged by famed float designer Raul Rodriquez, who lived not far away from the campus in Windsor Square.
+At around the same time, Gloria successfully applied for the The Ebell campus and Theatre to be listed on the National Register of Historic Places.

 Gloria chaired hospitality days.
 She was current events programming chair.
 She chaired Christmas Balls.
 After the ball in 1996 was greatly admired, she was asked to do it again in 1997, and she did!
 Whether or not Gloria chaired a dance, she and Rudy invariably attended, beautifully dressed except for this one time, for a Mardi Gras party!
 Gloria, given her origins of course, loved Mardi Gras, and both Gloria and Rudy loved to dance!